David Hammond (director): Education

 Hammond trained at the Jules Faber Studio and the American Academy of Dramatic Arts in New York and received an M.F.A. from Carnegie-Mellon University's Drama Department.
-He also attended Harvard College and graduated magna cum laude with a concentration in Elizabethan literature.
+He also attended Harvard College and graduated magna cum laude focusing on Elizabethan literature.

 Teaching, Directing, Writing

 Hammond was a teacher at the Juilliard School, the American Conservatory Theater in San Francisco, and the Yale School of Drama, specializing in Shakespeare and the performance of classic texts, and he directed numerous productions for A.C.T. and the Yale Repertory Theatre, including a production of George Bernard Shaw's Philanderer, which was an "effective" production of a hundred year old play because it "exposed patriarchal assumptions that still influenced most of the audience".
 His 1989 direction of Henrik Ibsen's "The Master Builder" was called "sound and respectful of the text" and led the New York Magazine's John Simon to state "Our theater could use more Hammonds".
 He subsequently spent 22 years at the PlayMakers Repertory Company at the University of North Carolina at Chapel Hill, 14 of which as artistic director.
 In 1989 at the PRC, he rescripted the framing material in Taming of the Shrew, cutting some speeches, but adding jugglers and clowns and a drastic scene change to signal the play as being Sly's dream and allowing for a doubling of the Sly/Petruchio and Lord/Vincentio characters which "provided a distinctly different perspective".
 He also served as a professor and Head of UNC's Professional Actor Training Program.

 While at PlayMakers, he staged the United States premieres of Simon Bent's A Prayer for Owen Meany and Nick Stafford's Luminosity.
 Upon his retirement from UNC Chapel Hill as Professor Emeritus in 2006, he was named Artistic Director Emeritus of PlayMakers Repertory Company.
 He has both written and adapted plays, and his theatre version of The Nutcracker has been staged at numerous theatres in the United States and Canada.
 He contributed an essay to Standard Speech: Essays on Voice and Speech on the methods of Edith Skinner.